nhodnett/nyt-reader/README.md

 * Restful API

 ## Planning:
+The project wireframe for this challenge can be found [here](https://excalidraw.com/).

+The GitHub project board for this challenge can be found [here](https://github.com/users/nhodnett/projects/3/views/1).

 ## Future Additions:
 * Implement responsive design
 * Cleaner CSS design
-* Implement more error handling and sad path testing
+* Complete e2e testing and implement sad path testing

 ## Additional Resources:
 Documentation for the New York Times API can be found [here](https://developer.nytimes.com/docs/top-stories-product/1/overview).

-The GitHub project board for this challenge can be found [here](https://github.com/users/nhodnett/projects/3/views/1).